mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 The room had nearly a hundred people forming two lines that surrounded Lissa and him.
 They all had the same blue luminescent markings as yesterday but they were silent now, staring at him like he was their prize animal. *Why is everyone here?
 What are they looking at me for?*

-Lissa and hae crew sat where he entered the tent yesterday, forcing him to walk the width of the tent and be shown to everyone in the crowd.
+Lissa and hae crew sat where he entered the yurt yesterday, the rest forming a two lines, a tunnel of people surrounding him on both sides.

 "Kip.
-Approach," Lissa said from across the tent.
+Approach," Lissa commanded, hae voice carrying well from across the room.
 Setre was behind him, ensuring he didn't turn back.

 He turned his head, but kept walking, "Setre, why all this ceremony for me?"

 "You are healthy, strong, and smart.
-A rare combination for people sent to Ulu."
+A rare combination for people sent to Ulukoma."

 As he approached, the people behind him followed behind him to form an oval.
 Once he had gotten close enough Setre instructed him to kneel, which he did slowly as it caused him pain in his side to do so.